SolarNetwork/sn-cli/docs/docs/profiles.md

 ### Profile properties

-The following properties are supported in each profile:
+The following properties are supported in each profile (including the default profile):

 | Profile Property | Description |
 |:-----------------|:------------|